delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Delaware State Prison System

-The Delaware prison system has four adult correctional facilities and thirteen community correction centers, all under the administration of the Delaware Department of Correction.
-In Delaware, the department classifies its prisons into five security levels for proper supervision, with inmates amounting to 4,500 to 5,000 and approximately 13,000 probationers in the community.
+The Delaware prison system has four adult correctional facilities and thirteen community correction centers, all administered by the Delaware Department of Corrections.
+The department classifies its prisons into five security levels for proper supervision, with inmates ranging from 4,500 to 5,000 and approximately 13,000 probationers in the community.

-The prison system’s administration and operations are the responsibility of certain bureaus and divisions under the Department of Corrections in respect to the criminal procedure of the state.
-Each bureau has set roles to play to achieve the correction, rehabilitation, and reinfusion of inmates back into the community.
-The Bureau of Administrative services offers support to other divisions and consists of units like the central business office, central offender records, recruitment, and human resources.
+Certain bureaus and divisions under the Department of Corrections are responsible for the prison system's administration and operations regarding the state's criminal procedure.
+Each bureau has set roles in rehabilitating and reintegrating inmates back into the community.
+The Bureau of Administrative Services supports other divisions and consists of units like the central business office, central offender records, recruitment, and human resources.

 For corrections, the Bureau of Community Corrections handles all sorts of supervision during detention and after reintegration into the community.
 Other divisions that make up the Department of Corrections are the Bureau of Healthcare and the Bureau of Prisons.

 In the Delaware penal system, jails and prisons play different roles.
 The local counties in the state operate jails, and incarceration in jail is for a short period.
 The Sheriff’s department oversees the affairs in the jail.
 For prisons, the state has jurisdiction, and detention is upon conviction.
-Before serving in prison, Offenders must have gone through trial and have been sentenced by a court of law.
+Before serving in prison, offenders should have gone through trial and been sentenced by a court of law.

 Also, jails in the state are architecturally designed to detain a small number of people with minimal security and welfare provisions.
 Unlike jails, prison infrastructure is for maximum detention with high-grade electronic security, proper welfare, and rehabilitation classes by the Corrections department regarding the purposes for custody.